35 National Parks You Can Tour Online Right Now

 One of the most unique locations the National Park Service keeps open for visitors is Alcatraz Island, California, home to the infamous Alcatraz Prison.
 The virtual tour of the island includes a photo gallery of relics left behind by inmates and stunning views of the Golden Gate Bridge.
 Though the Golden Gate is one of the most famous bridges, it doesn’t rank as one of the 11 longest bridges in the world.

 Joshua Tree National Park

 Two deserts come together to create a diverse biome that is unique to the small piece of land that makes up Joshua Tree National Park.
 The Mojave and Colorado deserts collide in the middle of California bringing with it dark night skies, strong wind, rain, and an abundance of unique species.
 Virtually tour Joshua Tree National Park by watching videos about the natural life in the park and exploring Key’s Ranch.
-And if you thought Joshua Tree National Park was beautiful in the day time, you’ll love it and other national parks even more at nighttime.

 Mount Rainier National Park

 Washington state’s Mount Rainier National Park is best known for its hiking trails and natural beauty.
 Wake up early to catch the sunrise over the mountain, then try to see how many of the park’s various waterfalls you can spot on the live webcams.